btozer/gmg/README.md

     conda create -n py27-gmg python=2.7 anaconda

-Where the -n flag dictates what you want to name the new environment (you can call the environment whatever you like but the documentation will use the name py27-gmg).
+Where the -n flag dictates what you want to name the new environment (you can call the environment whatever you like, but the documentation will use the name py27-gmg).

 On macOS and Linux this environment can then be activated using: